 Treatments for HAE 1/2 have primarily focused on replacement of endogenous C1-INH.
 However, there are various other targets for inhibition of bradykinin formation that are candidates for drug development to prevent HAE attacks.
-Drugs targeting the inhibition of kallikrein via monoclonal antibodies or small molecules are either awaiting approval (lanadelumab) or under development (BCX7353, BioCryst Pharmaceuticals, Inc.).
-Other potential drug targets include inhibiting factor XII (e.g., with a blocking antibody), inhibiting the cleavage of prekallikrein, and blocking the bradykinin-B2-receptor.
-Additionally, as HAE 1/2 is caused by mutations in a gene coding for C1-INH, gene therapy may be a possibility in the future.
+Drugs targeting the inhibition of kallikrein via small molecules are under development (BCX7353, BioCryst Pharmaceuticals, Inc.).49 Other potential drug targets include inhibiting factor XII (e.g., with a blocking antibody), inhibiting the cleavage of prekallikrein, and blocking the bradykinin-B2-receptor.49 Additionally, as HAE 1/2 is caused by mutations in a gene coding for C1-INH, gene therapy may be a possibility in the future.